 Genocide or Kings and Government on

-This message was preached by Pastor Chuck Baldwin on Sunday, July 9, 2017 during the service
+This message was preached by Pastor Chuck Baldwin on Sunday, August 13, 2017 during the

 HOW WILL YOU BE REMEMBERED DURING THESE TREACHEROUS TIMES?
 ARE YOU

 FIGHTING FOR FREEDOM AND JUSTICE?...THINK ABOUT IT, CAN YOU CALL YOURSELF A PATRIOT?

 How SA Funded Global